 The importance of a diagnosis and treatment plan

 While the above symptoms can point to a herniated disc, they can also indicate many other conditions.
 For this reason, your physician will conduct physical examinations and possibly request diagnostic imaging, like an MRI, to make an official diagnosis.

 If you do find yourself diagnosed with a herniated disc, your doctor will usually recommend a round of nonsurgical conservative treatments.
 These can include rest, hot and cold compression, over-the-counter medication and lifestyle changes.
 More intensive treatments like physical therapy or epidural injections could also be prescribed as necessary.

-When at least six months of conservative methods don’t bring looked-for relief, your doctor can then start to explore surgical options with you.
+If weeks or months of conservative methods don’t offer lasting relief, your doctor can then start to explore surgical options with you.
 If you have looked into traditional open back surgery and are uneasy about some of the risks and the long recovery that comes with it, contact Laser Spine Institute.
-Our patient-centric approach includes minimally invasive spine surgery in an outpatient setting that eliminates the need for overnight hospital stays and a painful recovery period.
-If your doctor has recommended a fusion surgery for advanced disc damage, our minimally invasive stabilization procedures are a safer and effective alternative to an open fusion.^ Reach out to our Care Team today: we want to help you get your life back from herniated disc pain.
+Our patient-centered approach includes minimally invasive spine surgery in an outpatient setting that offers many advantages.
+If your doctor has recommended a fusion surgery for advanced disc damage, our minimally invasive stabilization procedures are a safer and effective alternative to a traditional open spine fusion.^